-- I request the above named student possess and self-administer asthma or other airway constricting disease medication(s) at school and in school activities according to the authorization and instructions. - I understand the school district and its employees acting reasonably and in good faith shall incur no liability for any improper use of medication or for supervising, monitoring, or interfering with a student's self-administration of medication - I agree to coordinate and work with school personnel and notify them when questions arise or relevant conditions change. - I agree to provide safe delivery of medication and equipment to and from school and to pick up remaining medication and equipment. - I agree the information is shared with school personnel in accordance with the Family Education Rights and Privacy Act (FERPA). - I agree to provide the school with back-up medication approved in this form. - Student maintains self-administration record.
+- I request the above named student possess and self-administer asthma or other airway constricting disease medication(s) and/or an epinephrine auto-injector at school and in school activities according to the authorization and instructions. - I understand the school district and its employees acting reasonably and in good faith shall incur no liability for an improper use of medication or an epinephrine auto-injector or for supervising, monitoring, or interfering with a student's self-administration of medication or use of an epinephrine auto-injector.
+I acknowledge that the school district is to incur no liability, except for gross negligence, as a result of self-administration of medication or use of and epinephrine auto-injector by the student. - I agree to coordinate and work with school personnel and notify them when questions arise or relevant conditions change. - I agree to provide safe delivery of medication and equipment to and from school and to pick up remaining medication and equipment. - I agree the information is shared with school personnel in accordance with the Family Education Rights and Privacy Act (FERPA) and any other applicable laws. - I agree to provide the school with back-up medication approved in this form. - Student maintains self-administration record.